 Department of Public Administration and Policy

-Lewis Faulk is Assistant Professor in the Department of Public Administration and Policy.
-His research focuses on nonprofit management, nonprofit finance, and the intersection of nonprofit organizations and public policy.
-He has a Ph.D. in Public Policy with a concentration in Nonprofit and Public Management from the joint Ph.D. program in Public Policy at Georgia State University and the Georgia Institute of Technology.
-He regularly teaches nonprofit management courses in the department, including Nonprofit Resource Development, Managing Nonprofit Organizations, and Nonprofit Policy Advocacy and Law.
-His current research investigates the effects of competition in the nonprofit sector, factors that influence foundation grant-making, nonprofit workforce issues, and organizational capacity and financial health.
-Dr. Faulk received the 2012 Gabriel G. Rudney Memorial Award for Outstanding Dissertation in Nonprofit and Voluntary Action by the Association for Research on Nonprofit Organizations and Voluntary Action.
+Dr. Faulk has a Ph.D. in Public Policy with a concentration in Nonprofit and Public Management from the joint Ph.D. program in Public Policy at Georgia State University and the Georgia Institute of Technology.
+He received the 2012 Gabriel G. Rudney Memorial Award for Outstanding Dissertation in Nonprofit and Voluntary Action by the Association for Research on Nonprofit Organizations and Voluntary Action.
 His research has been published in Public Administration Review, Public Management Review, International Public Management Journal, Public Performance & Management Review, Nonprofit and Voluntary Sector Quarterly, Nonprofit Management and Leadership, VOLUNTAS: International Journal of Voluntary and Nonprofit Organizations, Foundation Review, and Nonprofit Policy Forum.

 - SPA - Public Admin and Policy